conorsg/misc/ideas.md

 Find out how concentrated or dispersed crime is in a city.
 Need to measure both geographic concentration, and relationship to neighborhod density.
 A neighborghood that is not very dense can have a loosely dispersed crime map and still be relatively crime-heavy.
 To capture this texture, the following formula?

 	Crimes per census block :: People per census block

+But how do you count crimes per census block?